 Birds of the Horn of Africa (Redman, Stevenson, and Fanshawe).This is by far the best book for birding Ethiopia, Eritrea, Djibouti, and Somalia and the mysterious Socotra Island (which is politically part of Yemen but with an interesting Arabian Peninsula/African faunal character).
 A very similar style to the abovementioned book but with more detailed distribution maps, with a less cramped feel.

 Roberts Bird Guide (Chittenden, Davies and Weiersbye).
-This guide along with the Sasol guide (below) are the two best guides currently on the market, covering the countries of Namibia, Botswana, Zimbabwe, the southern half of Mozambique (south of the Zambezi River), South Africa, Lesotho, and Swaziland.
+This guide along with the Sasol guide (above) are the two best guides currently on the market, covering the countries of Namibia, Botswana, Zimbabwe, the southern half of Mozambique (south of the Zambezi River), South Africa, Lesotho, and Swaziland.
 The annotated plates are excellent and depict most species in a variety of ages, sexes and breeding plumages.
 Photographs have been used to further aid identification or to show interesting behaviour.
 For tough-to-identify groups entire spreads have been devoted to their identification.
 The updated distribution maps are based on current atlas data.

 Additionally the Roberts bird app is excellent; it has a diverse repertoire of songs and calls for most species, uses both photographs and illustrations, includes birding site information and has a huge amount of information for all species, from identification to population size to feeding habits.